 TVRs have always been a bit flaky, that’s the whole point.
 OK, the new Griffith looks set to be modern and reliable and built properly, but we’re sort of hoping it’ll be heinously unreliable because that’s what TVRs are all about.
 In the 1970s they all smelt of industrial adhesive, in the ’80s they just didn’t work at all, and in the ’90s and through to the new millennium it was as if these cars actually wanted to hurt their drivers.
 But when they’re working… oh man, are they magnificent.
 If you’re feeling brave, we’d urge you to consider the Tuscan.

-We drove a hot-to-trot Tuscan S last year and had to be given an actual safety briefing beforehand (‘no more then 2,500rpm until the oil temperature reaches 60-degrees; if the water temperature hits 100-degrees, pull over and switch it off; if the electrics lock you out of the car, unscrew the number plate light to find the emergency boot release; if you get locked inside the car, there’s an ejector lever under the dash’), and frankly we were really nervous that it was going to explode.
+We drove a hot-to-trot Tuscan S last year and had to be given an actual safety briefing beforehand (‘no more then 2,500rpm until the oil temperature reaches 60-degrees; if the water temperature hits 100-degrees, pull over and switch it off; if you get locked inside the car, there’s an ejector lever under the dash’), and frankly we were really nervous that it was going to explode.
 But holy cow, it was quick – 0-62mph in under four seconds, and no nannying electronics of any kind, just a demented muscle car leaving number-elevens all over the countryside.

 It’s an achingly beautiful car too.
 Yes, it’ll definitely break at some point, but you’ll have a great time looking at it while you wait for the AA man.